pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 - ~~Implement beginner text with Tracery of fundamentally describing the action (simple words)~~
 - ~~Implement intermediate text with "writing lines" flavour referring to the actions that brough the character to Hades~~
 - ~~__DID A VERSION WITH CAMUS FOR NOW__ Implement advanced text with Markov chain drawing on existing texts about the character (and perhaps other stuff too where plausible?
 This one still needs a bit of thought, but I think can be surreal and weird.
 Alternatively this could be a monologue somehow.)~~

-- Sit back and contemplate your texts
+- ~~Sit back and contemplate your texts~~
-- Maybe transition the beginner text to literally repeating a single word or phrase?
+- ~~__I WILL__ Maybe transition the beginner text to literally repeating a single word or phrase?~~

+- Change beginner to single words, verbs in strings
+- Change advanced to a Wikipedia? or other entry about Sisyphus's objective (hills? hilltops?
+Mesas?
+Flatness?)

 # Prometheus